SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Benchmark Details

 \section{Benchmark Details}

-To the best of our knowledge, there are two commonly-adopted datasets for scientific literature understanding: \begin{itemize}[leftmargin=*] \item SciRIFF~\cite{SciRIFF} evaluates essential scientific literature understanding capabilities, including information extraction, summarization, question answering, claim verification, and classification.
+To the best of our knowledge, there are two commonly-adopted datasets for scientific literature understanding: \begin{itemize}[leftmargin=*] \item SciRIFF~\citep{SciRIFF} evaluates essential scientific literature understanding capabilities, including information extraction, summarization, question answering, claim verification, and classification.
 Data points in SciRIFF are notable for their long input contexts and complicated structured outputs.
 The Qasper and SciFact tasks have two different evaluation methods and thus two results.
-We note that SciRIFF contains a separate training set used in the SFT stage in our study. \item SciAssess~\cite{SciAssess} features an end-to-end benchmark of understanding PDF content.
-It includes 29 tasks from five scientific domains: fundamental science, alloy materials, biomedicine, drug discovery, and organic materials.
+For MuP and one evaluation method of Qasper, we use GPT-4o as language model evaluator, while the original paper uses GPT-3.5.
+We note that SciRIFF contains a separate training set used in the SFT stage in our study. \item SciAssess~\citep{SciAssess} features an end-to-end benchmark of understanding PDF content.
+It includes 28 tasks from four scientific domains: biology, chemistry, materials and medicine.
 SciAssess is used exclusively for testing in our evaluation. \end{itemize} Overall, SciRIFF provides basic benchmarks for comprehending short scientific segments and various instructions, while SciAssess presents more challenging tasks involving longer contexts from raw PDFs.